Guiding principles: Accessibility and Affordability, Compatibility and Integration, Community Engagement

 A notable example is Mountain Association for Community and Economic Development (MACED) in Kentucky.
 Recognizing a deep need by residents to reduce energy bills, MACED partnered with rural electric cooperatives to create an on-bill finance energy efficiency program that would allow homeowners to retrofit their homes at no cost, and repay the loan through their utility bill with a guaranteed rate of savings.
 In order to minimize risk, MACED created a loan-loss reserve fund that would provide full insurance to the cooperatives if any customers defaulted on their loans.

 Whether providing direct investment dollars or credit enhancements, CDFIs can play a critical role in solar development.
-Potential funding sources for CDFIs and CDEs include:
+Potential incentives for CDFIs and CDEs include:

 - The Community Reinvestment Act.
 This law requires financial institutions to meet the credit needs of the communities in which they operate.
 Institutions are reviewed by their regulatory authority to ensure they are supporting their local communities across the income spectrum.
 This incentivizes banks to offer more affordable loans to people and institutions that might otherwise be seen as higher risk.